yegor256/jekyll-chatgpt-translate/README.md

 * `targets` (mandatory) — an array of target languages, each of which has the following attributes

+  * `only` (optional) —
+    it this is present, only the posts with the provided "layout" will be translated to this target

   * `language` (mandatory) —
     [ISO-639-1][iso-639] code of the target language